ChrisMoller/quaternions/README.md

 ## Examples

-test.cc test all of the above and can be used as boilerplate for usage.  rot.cc is a testcase for 3-space rotation.
+test.cc tests all of the above and can be used as boilerplate for usage.  rot.cc is a testcase for 3-space rotation.